fbennett/quizzer/README.md

 ## General design

-The idea is to build quizes from 400-word essays submitted by students, using grammatical errors, errors in usage, and examples of awkward expression as raw material.
+The idea is to build quizzes from 400-word essays submitted by students, using grammatical errors, errors in usage, and examples of awkward expression as raw material.
 To add a peer-pressure element, the name of the student from whose essay each question is drawn is